jrieke/traingenerator/README.md

 ## Installation

-**Note: You only need to install traingenerator if you want to contribute or run it locally.
+**Note: You only need to install Traingenerator if you want to contribute or run it locally.
 If you just want to use it, go [here](https://traingenerator.jrieke.com).**

 ```bash